imMMQ/scMageck/README.md

 The R script "run_individual_genes.R"  provides an easy-to-run interface to test the association of gene knockout with certain marker expression.

-The second demon (demo2) contains an example of running this R script.
+The first demo (demo1) contains an example of running this R script.

     usage: Rscript run_individual_genes.R OPTIONS